Joyce Kilmer: War years: 1917–1918

 In April 1917, a few days after the United States entered World War I, Kilmer enlisted in the Seventh Regiment of the New York National Guard.
 In August, Kilmer was assigned as a statistician with the 165th Infantry Regiment (better known as the re-designated "Fighting 69th", the 69th New York Infantry Regiment), of the 42nd "Rainbow" Division, and quickly rose to the rank of sergeant.
 Though he was eligible for commission as an officer and often recommended for such posts during the course of the war, Kilmer refused, stating that he would rather be a sergeant in the Fighting 69th than an officer in any other regiment.

-Shortly before his deployment to Europe, the Kilmers' daughter Rose had died, and twelve days later, their son Christopher was born.
+Shortly before his deployment to Europe, the Kilmers' daughter Rose died, and twelve days later their son Christopher was born.
 Before his departure, Kilmer had contracted with publishers to write a book about the war, deciding upon the title Here and There with the Fighting Sixty-Ninth.
 The regiment arrived in France in November 1917, and Kilmer wrote to his wife that he had not written "anything in prose or verse since I got here—except statistics—but I've stored up a lot of memories to turn into copy when I get a chance."
 Kilmer did not write such a book; however, toward the end of the year, he did find time to write prose sketches and poetry.
 The most notable of his poems during this period was "Rouge Bouquet" (1918) which commemorated the deaths of two dozen members of his regiment in a German artillery barrage on American trench positions in the Rouge Bouquet forest north-east of the French village of Baccarat.
 At the time, this was a relatively quiet sector of the front, but the first battalion was struck by a German heavy artillery bombardment on the afternoon of March 7, 1918, that buried 21 men of the unit, killing 19 (of which 14 remained entombed).

 Kilmer sought more hazardous duty and was transferred to the military intelligence section of his regiment, in April 1918.
 In a letter to his wife, Aline, he remarked: "Now I'm doing work I love – and work you may be proud of.
 None of the drudgery of soldiering, but a double share of glory and thrills."
 According to Hillis, Kilmer's fellow soldiers had accorded him much respect for his battlefield demeanour—"He was worshipped by the men about him.
 I have heard them speak with awe of his coolness and his nerve in scouting patrols in no man's land.
 This coolness and his habit of choosing, with typical enthusiasm, the most dangerous and difficult missions, led to his death."